Radonirinaunimi/neopdf/docs/custom-interpolation.md

 ### Step 1: Define the Strategy Struct

-First, define an empty struct for your strategy.
+First, let's define an empty struct for the interpolation strategy.
 It can contain fields for configuration if needed.

 ```rust
 use ninterp::data::InterpData1D;